Truter v Deysel

-The case turned on "the crisp question" of when exactly, in terms of the Prescription Act, the period of prescription commences.
-Deysel's claim was based on delict.
-Under section 12 of the Act, prescription begins to run only from the time at which creditor acquires knowledge, or is deemed to have acquired knowledge, of "the facts from which the debt arises."
-The creditor acquires a complete cause of action for the recovery of debt when he is in possession of the entire set of facts upon which he relies to prove his claim.
-The court held that the cause of action is complete as soon as the creditor sustains some harm; knowledge of fault or unlawfulness is not required.
-Expert opinion (to the effect that the defendants' conduct was negligent) did not constitute a fact, but was rather evidence.
-Prescription accordingly commenced to run as soon as the creditor sustained harm, and not only when he secured expert opinion that defendants' conduct was negligent.
+The plaintiff's claim was based on delict for personal injury sustained seven years earlier.
+The case turned on the question of when exactly, in terms of the Prescription Act, 1969, the period of prescription commences.
+The court held that prescription begins to run when the creditor acquires knowledge, or is deemed to have acquired knowledge, of "the facts from which the debt arises": the creditor acquires a complete cause of action for the recovery of debt when he is in possession of the entire set of facts upon which he relies to prove his claim.
+The cause of action is therefore complete as soon as the creditor sustains some harm; knowledge of fault or unlawfulness is not required.
+In this case, therefore, prescription was not delayed by the plaintiff's delay in securing an expert opinion to the effect that the defendants' conduct was negligent; an expert opinion of that kind did not constitute a fact, but instead was evidence.